Data-Driven Lab: Senior Designer to Product Owner

 The web product didn't have a design system – just ad-hoc styles on top of vanilla HTML/CSS.

-We built one from scratch on Angular: color tokens, typography, grid, and a full component library.
+I designed the system from scratch — color tokens, typography, grid, and a full component library; engineering built it on Angular.
 Theming was baked in from day one, so new brands and new markets wouldn't mean a rewrite.

 Result